Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

-<p>Before making any assignement, we have to make sure that the registration profile exists.
+<p>Before making any assignment, we have to make sure that the registration profile exists.
 The same applies to the persistence, which is again wrapped in a transaction.
 And let's implement the mailer for sending confirmation instructions:</p>

 ``` ruby
 rails generate mailer UserConfirmationMailer send_confirmation_instructions